openzfs/openzfs-docs/docs/Getting Started/Alpine Linux/Root on ZFS.rst

 #.
 Partition the disks.

-   Note: you must clear all existing partition tables and data structures from the disks, especially those with existing ZFS pools or mdraid and those that have been used as live media.
+   Note: you must clear all existing partition tables and data structures from target disks.
-   Those data structures may interfere with boot process.

    For flash-based storage, this can be done by the blkdiscard command below:
    ::